 All the child worker delegates spoke in support of the ten proposals for better lives for working children, which were previously agreed at the first international conference of working children in India in 1996, but were not officially implemented.

-The issue is no doubt a complicated one, but it begs certain questions: to which extent should children’s voices be heard and considered?
+The issue of child labor is no doubt a complicated one, but it begs certain questions: to which extent should children’s voices be heard and considered?
 What constitutes ‘a normal childhood’?
-Maybe those who can best answer these questions are the children themselves–it seems from the eloquent way they’ve represented themselves at conferences around the globe, they’re not too young to know what’s good for them at all.
+Maybe those who can best answer these questions are the children themselves.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!